Panasonic GX7 vs GX850

 It is notable that the GX7 has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GX7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GX7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GX7 was succeeded by the Panasonic GX85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the GX7 and GX850 can be found, respectively, in the Panasonic GX7 Manual (free pdf) or the online Panasonic GX850 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic GX7 or the Panasonic GX850 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.